TuTu-15728/PlayGround/htbLabs/Sea.md

 $ zip -r payload.zip payload
 ```

-That's how i got my payload.zip file.
+That's how I got my payload.zip file.
 Our 'payload.php' file is inside a folder called 'payload' and we zipped that folder.
 Yes, you can use different names.

 Now, from the Exploit -
 ```